slashdevops/kube-visibility/README.md

 Work In Progress (WIP)

-This project was inspired by [kube-prometheus](https://github.com/coreos/kube-prometheus) bundle but instead of use [jsonnet](https://jsonnet.org/) to customize and configure we used [kustomize](https://github.com/kubernetes-sigs/kustomize) to overlay kubernetes manifest and [kpt](https://googlecontainertools.github.io/kpt/) to distribute it it as a package.
+This project was inspired by [kube-prometheus](https://github.com/coreos/kube-prometheus) bundle but instead of use [jsonnet](https://jsonnet.org/) to customize and configure it, this use [kustomize](https://github.com/kubernetes-sigs/kustomize) to overlay [Kubernetes manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/) and [kpt](https://googlecontainertools.github.io/kpt/) to distribute it as a package.

+Also, this is [GitOps](https://www.weave.works/technologies/gitops/) friendly.

 ## Components of this bundle

-This [kpt package](pkg/) will install the following software list in your Kubernetes cluster
+This [kpt package](pkg/) will install the following software list into your Kubernetes cluster

 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics)
 * [node_exporter](https://github.com/prometheus/node_exporter)